michikono/typescript-ionic-seed/README.md

 For Protractor + Jasmine:

 1. `npm run server` (start this in its own tab)
-2. `npm run protractor` (runs the tests in your browser; run it repeatedly)
+2. `npm run protractor`

 Protractor tests are located at `src/**/*.e2e.ts` in each folder they are related to.

 For Protractor + Cucumber:

-1. `npm run cucumber-server` (start this in its own tab)
+1. `npm run server` (start this in its own tab)
-2. `npm run cucumber` (runs the tests in your browser; run it repeatedly)
+2. `npm run web-driver` (start this in its own tab too; drives the browser)
+3. `npm run cucumber` (uses protractor to drive)

-Cucumber tests are located at `features/*.feature`.
+Cucumber tests are located at `features/**/*.feature` -- these were placed outside of the TypeScript definitions for convenience to allow IDEs to better parse the definitions.
 The `step_definitions` contains the definition mappings and is roughly organized by type.

 Adding dependencies
 -----------------------